Globular Cluster - Mike Stollery

 ‘’Spose,’ I mumbled.

 Now, you may have grasped from the preceding snippet of conversation that Gertie and I don’t see eye to eye on many issues.
 This can largely be explained by her failure as a governess and her incompetence as a teacher.
-She has been attempting to tutor me for many years, but somehow still hasn’t mastered the knack of saying anything interesting enough to be worth committing to memory.
+She has been attempting to tutor me for many years, but even so still hasn’t mastered the knack of saying anything interesting enough to be worth committing to memory.

 Her ineptitude in this basic task has been the cause of much vexation, not just to me but also to her, as for some inexplicable reason she has got it into her head that it is I who am the stumbling block in this process.
 This then invariably leads to rants and despair, and the overwhelming feeling that whatever knowledge she’s been trying to crowbar into me has been a complete waste of time.

 Not, though, that I am opposed to wasting time.
 Far from it - time wasted well is time wasted wisely, as I’m sure some bygone scholar must have famously said, and if nobody has then I would like to claim the quote for myself.
-In fact, I consider myself to be an expert in the noble art of wiling away the hours.
+In fact, I consider myself to be an expert in the noble art of whiling away the hours.
 It is a skill that I have honed to perfection, and am always happy to practice either in the tranquility of my own solitude, or amongst an ingenuous body of like-minded patrons of the devil’s playground, as I’ve heard it unfairly disparaged.

 I had returned home late last night after one such gathering in the local park, and once again Gertie had thrown a complete wobbly over it.
 She even made an issue over the two constables that had kindly made sure I arrived home safely.
 Most people would be grateful, surely?

 Why she insists that I never fraternise with the kids from the estate, I just don’t understand.
 They turned out to be a fine bunch of fellows despite their quirky parlance.
-And although the meeting had begun with some light hearted joshing over my accent and attire, I was able to win them over with a few clever quips of my own, some ciggies and a case of beer.
+And although the meeting had begun with some light hearted joshing over my accent and attire, I was able to win them over with a few clever quips of my own, some fags and a case of beer.

 After a few cans had been quaffed, I found myself privileged to be invited to join in one of their games.
 This one was called Filth The Filth and sounded jolly exciting.